qntnt/syzygyco-op.github.io/README.md

 ## Philosophy

-Keep it simple.
-Use the simplest tools available.
-Use the simplest code possible.
-Use the simplest design possible.
-Use the simplest hosting possible.
-Use the simplest deployment possible.
+### Technological primitivism.

+Keep it as simple as possible, but not simpler.
+Use the simplest tools, code, that meet our needs.

-Keep it to one page that prominently displays the information we most want visitors to see above the fold, at a glance.
-Link to or embed other websites liberally.
-Having multiple pages creates the need for intra-site navigation, which creates the need for a technically more complex codebase.
+Note that having multiple HTML files may create the need for intra-site navigation, which may drive technical complexity.
+All we really need is a landing page that prominently displays the information we most want visitors to see above the fold, at a glance.
+One this page, we can link to or embed other websites that represent more detailed information about specific domains, and which may offer no-code solutions for creating and maintaining them.
+For example:

-Seize on the unique expressive potential of a website where we, the creators, are in full control.
+- Embed our public Google calendar to show an up-to-date view of our upcoming events.
+- Link to our Discord server so people can chat with us.
+- Link to pages in our Notion workspace to showcase our projects.

+We can head off the need for multiple HTML files by having multiple sections with menu links implemented [by linking to fragments within the landing page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#href), as long as we're mindful about page load times.

+### Break the mold.

+If we're going to have a website where we have full control over the HTML, CSS, and JavaScript, we might as well take advantage of the expressive potential that offers us.
+For example, despite the note about multiple pages above, we could, in addition to the landing page, create a point-and-click skueomorphic multimedia experience that offers a whimsical alternative to the straight-laced landing page.

 Let the website be a canvas for our creativity.
-Use the website to showcase our work, our values, and our community.
-Use the website to tell our story.
-Use the website to invite others to join us in our mission.
+Use the website to showcase our work, values, culture and community.